Erazsher/Project_Yo/README.md

 # Project_Yo
-Rep contains all files related to the project group,code and docs included
+Repo contains all files related to the project group,code and docs included